vicchi/wp-biographia/readme.txt

 Settings and options include:

 1. Choose when to display a Biography Box; on the front page, in archives, on individual posts, pages, or any other custom post type and in RSS feeds.
-1. Choose the border style and background color of the Biography Box
+1. Choose the border style and background colour of the Biography Box
 1. Choose the amount of user profile information displayed in the Biography Box
 1. Choose the avatar image size
 1. Choose to display the Biography Box at the top or the bottom of content (universally)